Get insider access

 Planar Magnetic

 Bass response describes the deep and heavy tones in your music.
-It represents the low-end spectrum of frequency response and ranges from 20Hz to 250Hz.
+It represents the low-end spectrum of the frequency response and ranges from 20Hz to 250Hz.
 How the bass response behaves is largely dependent on the driver type and size.

 Results: Planar magnetic drivers typically have a better bass response with more extension to the low-end frequencies.
 This means they have less roll-off than high-end open, dynamic headphones of the same caliber.
 Planar magnetic drivers also benefit from the thinner diaphragm, which gives them a tighter bass response that reacts faster to the changes in the input signal.
-This gives them a punchy bass that's not overpowering, and that doesn't over-extend into the mid-range.
+This gives them a punchy bass that's not overpowering and that doesn't over-extend into the mid-range.

 Dynamic headphones come in more varied driver sizes and a wide spectrum of frequency responses.
 They're cheaper to manufacture as they are made in much larger quantities.
 This gives the listeners more options to find a bass profile to suit their preferences.
-However, for headphones of the same caliber, planar magnetic drivers usually produce a better bass.
+However, planar magnetic drivers usually produce a better bass for headphones of the same caliber.

 Winner: Planar Magnetic